sigmorphon/sigmorphon.github.io/sharedtasks/2020/task2.md

 ## Unsupervised Paradigm Completion

 Morphologically rich languages express certain properties—like tense or case—of words by changing their surface forms.
 This process is called (morphological) inflection, and the set of all inflected forms of a lemma—the canonical form—is called its paradigm.
-While English does not dispose of a rich inflectional morphology, a rather extreme example, Archi paradigms, can have over 1.5 million slots (Kibrik, 1977).
+While English does not have a rich inflectional morphology, a rather extreme example, Archi paradigms, can have over 1.5 million slots (Kibrik, 1977).
 This leads to data sparsity and has shown to be challenging for natural language processing (NLP) systems.

 Children master the task of morphological inflection without access to explicit morphological information.
-Do they dispose of an innate capacity that enables them to learn a language’s morphology?
+Do they have an innate capacity that enables them to learn a language’s morphology?
 Or can morphological inflection be learned in an unsupervised fashion?
 Furthermore, wouldn't it be amazing to obtain an explanation of a long forgotten language's morphology from raw text and some remaining translated words alone?

 This year's SIGMORPHON Task 2 finally fills the gap between recent SIGMORPHON shared tasks on morphological inflection learned from limited training data and completely unsupervised morphological generation by proposing the task of **unsupervised morphological paradigm completion**.
 The goal is to construct and fill inflection tables exclusively from raw text and a lemma list for a known part of speech (POS).